About Aquarium Lighting

 Many aquarists use a 12V lights taken from computers for this purpose.
 Actually, such a moonlight is a great addition to every aquarium because fish are able to orientate better.
 I recommend this to every fish keeper because even my fish lost eyes, or hurt themselves very badly when they chased each other in night.

-How to create a fixture for lights?
+How to create a fixture for aquarium light bulbs?

 What is a T5 aquarium lighting?

-According to this article: aqua-fish.net/show.php?h=t5aquariumlights , a T5 bulb can be characterised as: The five in T5 applies to something as innocent as the diameter of the tube.
+According to this guide: aqua-fish.net/articles/details-t5-aquarium-lights , a T5 bulb can be characterised as: The five in T5 applies to something as innocent as the diameter of the tube.
 Five eighth of an inch (62mm) to be exact.
 Many people are unaware of this fact, yet when you think of it logically, the same scale carries its way through all of the dimensions of aquarium lighting tubes, up to and including the T8 which is exactly one inch (100mm) in diameter.

 Related question: